Does anyone else remember bootie socks?

 4. Who are those brothers on the radio who tell you what’s wrong with your car when you make the same noises the car does?

-Unless a young lady with a lively voice calls in, for which Tom and Ray will spend 17 minutes waxing poetic over her name, delving nostalgic into her hometown, and browbeating her love interest before they even hear what kind of noises her car makes.
+Unless a young lady with a lively voice calls in, for which Tom and Ray will spend 17 minutes waxing poetic over, delving nostalgic into her hometown, and browbeating her love interest before they even hear what kind of noises her car makes.

 5. What are those fish called in the deep sea, with the thing on their head?